A short introduction

 Pirate agrees | No | Yes | Yes

 When we have four pirates, pirate 4 should make two other pirates agree with his proposal.
-So he proposes to give one coin to pirate 1, one coin to pirate 2, and the rest to himself.
-Pirates 1 and 2 will accept the proposal, since they are greedy, and if they wouldn't accept, they would get less.
+Therefore, he proposes to give one coin to pirate 1, one coin to pirate 2, and the rest to himself.
+Pirates 1 and 2 will accept the proposal, since they are greedy, and if they would not accept, they would get less.

 | Pirate 1 | Pirate 2 | Pirate 3 | Pirate 4